-1. Define the objective function (environment) which is appropriate to conditions of problem.

-2. Present the possible solutions (phenotype) as real value (genotype or chromosome).
-All the optimization parameters should be placed somewhere inside chromosome.
-The chromosome is defined by individual genes.
+- 1. Define the objective function which is appropriate to conditions of problem. - 2.
+Present the possible solutions (phenotype) as real value (genotype or chromosome).
 3. Generate a random population of specific size.
-The population size affects the efficiency and performance of GA.
-GA does poorly for very small size of populations and very large population size impacts performance of the algorithm.
-For typical applications, the suggested range is between 10-160 chromosomes.

-4. Evaluate the fitness of every solution over the objective function.
-There are many methods to evaluate fitness and assign a real number to each chromosome, the most popular one is called proportional selection method which will be discussed.
+The population size affects the efficiency and performance of GA. - 4.
+Evaluate the fitness of every solution over the objective function.
+There are many methods to evaluate fitness and assign a real number to each chromosome.

-5. Select a population of chromosomes of the same size of initial population for mating, by a random selection method.
-There are some selection algorithms like tournament selection and roulettewheel selection which are discussed later.

-6. Apply crossover operation on selected pairs if they have been chosen for crossover (based on probability of crossover).

-7. Replace the parent population with new generation.

-8. Applying mutation operator based on the probability of mutation.
-At this point the process of producing a pair of offspring from two selected parents is finished.

-9. Go through steps 4 to 8 until the termination criteria met.
+- 5. Select a population of chromosomes of the same size of initial population for mating, by a random selection method. - 6.
+Apply crossover operation on selected pairs if they have been chosen for crossover.
+7. Replace the parent population with new generation. - 8.
+Applying mutation operator based on the probability of mutation.
+At this point the process of producing a pair of offspring from two selected parents is finished. - 9.
+Go through steps 4 to 8 until the termination criteria met.